pylint-dev/pylint/doc/user_guide/checkers/extensions.rst

 Kwargs checker Messages
 ^^^^^^^^^^^^^^^^^^^^^^^
-:consider-using-keyword-argument (W3501): *Call to `%s` missing keyword argument `%s`.*
+:consider-using-keyword-argument (W3501): *Call to `%s` misses keyword argument `%s`.*
-  Used when method is called without specifying a keyword argument.
+  When using a literal directly in a function call, it can be very hard to know which argument it is if a positional argument is used.
+In that case there's no variable name or attribute name to rely on when reading.
+By using a keyword argument there's at least the attribute name to help the reader understand the call.

 .. _pylint.extensions.magic_value: